madelinenavea/Associations-Between-Urges-and-Self-Injury/README.md

 ## 🔍 Overview

 The **urge** to engage in a self-injurious behavior is arguably the **strongest predictor** for **self-injurious behavior**s.
-However, little is known about the how specific characteristics of urges (intensity and frequency) predict specific characteristics of self-injurious behaviors (frequency, duration, engagement).
+However, little is known about the associations between specific characteristics of urges (intensity and frequency) and specific characteristics of self-injurious behaviors (frequency, duration, engagement).
 This project explores the relationship between characteristics of self-injurious urges (SIUs) and self-injurious behaviors (SIBs) using ecological momentary assessment (EMA) data collected in **real time** over 14 days.
-The project applies **generalized linear mixed models (GLMMs)** to assess whether the **intensity and frequency** of SIUs can **predict** daily engagement in, and characteristics of, SIBs.
+The project applies **generalized linear mixed models (GLMMs)** to assess whether the **intensity and frequency** of SIUs are associated with daily engagement in, and characteristics of, SIBs.

-The goal of this project is to understand the **within-subject, time-sensitive predictive signals** of high-risk behavior using interpretable and generalizable statistical models, with the broader aim of supporting **real-time intervention strategies**.

 ---

 ## 📊 Research Questions

-- Do same-day **SIU intensity** and **SIU frequency** predict the likelihood of engaging in a SIB?
+- Are same-day **SIU intensity** and **SIU frequency** associated with the likelihood of engaging in a SIB?
-- Can SIU characteristics predict **how long** or **how often** SIBs occur once initiated?
+- Are any SIU characteristics associated with **how long** or **how often** SIBs occur once initiated?
 - What are the limitations of using subjective urge measures to infer behavioral patterns?

 ---